FAMILY MATTERS: Mom of 5 graduating from TSU law school

 She not only received her GED, but she also earned an associate's degree from Houston Community College.

-Champs holds a bachelor's degree from the University of Houston and soon, a law degree from Texas Southern.
+Champs holds a bachelor's degree from the University of Houston-Downtown and soon, a law degree from Texas Southern.

 She says her oldest son, who is 14, has been the biggest help by stepping up to take care of his siblings.